TalkingQuickly/talkingquickly.github.io/_posts/2024-02-07-integrations.md

 This is typically simpler and less error prone than an integration that needs to pull data in, manipulate it and then push data back out again (write / two way).

 ## Data Warehouse Integrations
-An important sub-category of integration is data warehouse integration.
+An important sub-category of integration are data warehouse integrations.

 A data warehouse is when an organisation has a single central location they collate all of their data, typically for the purposes of reporting and analytics.

 If an organisation has a data warehouse initiative, it’s common for it to be a requirement that all vendors can provide a way to get raw data out of the vendors system and into the

-Generally the onus is on the vendor to provide a standard method for accessing this data, generally via either direct access to a database or API.
+Generally the onus is on the vendor to provide a standard method for accessing this data, typically via either direct access to a database or API.

 How this gets from this standard interface to the customer data warehouse generally sits with the customer.